senserf/picos/README.txt

  ==============================================================================

- The rest of changelog is in RTAGS_PG
+ The change log is continued in RTAGS_PG in this directory